|

 I’ve noticed a stark difference in my relaxation levels when I leave my phone behind before entering a sauna.
 This personal rule has helped me achieve a state of deep relaxation, free from the constant buzz of notifications.

-Keep that smartphone etiquette in mind; typing away on devices or taking calls is often seen as rude.
-Imagine seeking peace and quiet only to hear someone’s ringtone or message alerts—it’s simply not fair to everyone else.
+Keep that smartphone etiquette in mind; typing away on devices or taking calls is often seen as rude in this peaceful sanctuary.

 Sharing space in a sauna means we also share the duty of keeping it clean for everyone.
-After relaxing, wipe up any sweat you’ve left behind.
-It’s simple: grab your towel and make sure the seat is dry for the next person.
-This way, everyone can sit down comfortably.
+After relaxing, wipe up any sweat you’ve left behind—grab your towel and make sure the seat is dry for the next person.
+Before you step out, take a quick look around.

 “Promoting a clean sauna environment is a collective effort.
 In our community sauna, we encourage everyone to clean up after themselves, which not only keeps the space inviting but also fosters a sense of shared responsibility and care.”